Caffeine Sleep Impact Calculator

 • 7–9 hours: high sensitivity; even early afternoon caffeine may linger into bedtime.

-The calculator uses a constant half-life.
-That is a simplification, but it is usually good enough for planning cutoffs such as deciding whether your personal rule should be no caffeine within 8 hours of bed, 10 hours of bed, or even earlier.
+The calculator uses one constant half-life.
+That is a simplification, but it is usually enough for deciding whether your personal caffeine cutoff should be 8 hours before bed, 10 hours before bed, or even earlier.

-The threshold is the bedtime residual level you want to stay under.
-A common reference is 50 mg, roughly the caffeine in a small cup of tea.
-However, thresholds are personal.
-Some people feel sleep disruption at 20 mg, while others tolerate 80 mg or more.
-If you are experimenting, start with 50 mg and then adjust based on what actually happens to your sleep onset, awakenings, and next-day restfulness.
+The threshold is the bedtime residual you want to stay under.
+A common planning reference is 50 mg, roughly the caffeine in a small cup of tea, but personal sensitivity varies widely.
+Some people notice sleep disruption at 20 mg, while others tolerate 80 mg or more.
+If you are experimenting, start with 50 mg and then adjust it to match how quickly you fall asleep and how rested you feel the next morning.

 This calculator is intentionally simple.
 It estimates caffeine remaining in the body, not how sleepy you will feel.
-Sleep outcomes depend on many factors beyond residual caffeine, including circadian timing, stress, light exposure, alcohol, exercise timing, pain, and individual sensitivity.
+Sleep depends on many other factors, including circadian timing, stress, light exposure, alcohol, exercise timing, pain, and individual sensitivity.

 Important limitations: